CivML-PolyMtl/cutagi-doc/api/metrics.md

     """Compute the averaged log-likelihood"""
 ```

-> Calculates the averaged log-likelihood between the prediction and observation arrays.
+> Calculates the average log-likelihood between the prediction and observation arrays.

 **Parameters**
 - `prediction` (numpy.ndarray): Array containing the predicted values.